biojava/biojava.github.io/_wikis/BioJava:Tutorial:Sequence_IO_basics.md

 SequenceBuilders
 ----------------

-The sequence input framework is based around the SequenceBuilder interface (this is actually a sub-interface of SeqIOListener, but for these purposes you will usually be using SequenceBuilder).
-The role of a SequenceBuilder is to accumulate information discovered while parsing a sequence file, and ultimately to construct a Sequence object.
+The sequence input framework is based around the `SequenceBuilder` interface (this is actually a sub-interface of `SeqIOListener`, but for these purposes you will usually be using the `SequenceBuilder` class).
+The role of a sequence builder is to accumulate information discovered while parsing a sequence file, and ultimately to construct a `Sequence` object.

-There are two kinds of SequenceBuilder implementation.
+There are two kinds of `SequenceBuilder` implementations:

-Builders: These actually contruct new Sequence objects.
-Generally, there will just be one Builder implementation for each Sequence implementation.
-The basic BioJava library provides one Builder implementation, SimpleSequenceBuilder, which constructs simple in-memory representations for any kind of sequence data.
+Builders: These actually contruct new `Sequence` objects.
+Generally, there will just be one Builder implementation for each `Sequence` implementation.
+The basic BioJava library provides one Builder implementation, `SimpleSequenceBuilder`, which constructs simple in-memory representations for any kind of sequence data.

 <!-- -->

-Filters: These don't construct Sequence objects themselves, but are chained to another SequenceBuilder.
-When they are notified of data, they perform some processing, then pass the information on to the next SequenceBuilder in the chain.
+Filters: These don't construct `Sequence` objects themselves, but are chained to another sequence builder.
+When they are notified of data, they perform some processing, then pass the information on to the next sequence builder in the chain.

-Whenever a SequenceBuilder is required, you can either simply provide a
+Whenever a sequence builder is required, you can either simply provide a 'Builder' implementation, or you can create a chain consisting of one or more 'Filters', leading ultimately to a 'Builder'.

-\`Builder' implementation, or you can create a chain consisting of one or more \`Filters', leading ultimately to a \`Builder'.
-A SequenceBuilder object should only be used once.
-If multiple sequences are being read from a stream, a new SequenceBuilder (or chain) should be constructed for each one.
-For convenience, we provide a SequenceBuilderFactory interface, whose sole purpose is to encapsulate the construction of SequenceBuilders.
-Each SequenceBuilder implementation should provide a suitable factory implementation as well.
+A `SequenceBuilder` object should only be used once.
+If multiple sequences are being read from a stream, a new `SequenceBuilder` (or chain) should be constructed for each one.
+For convenience, we provide a `SequenceBuilderFactory` interface, whose sole purpose is to encapsulate the construction of `SequenceBuilder` objects.
+Each `SequenceBuilder` implementation should provide a suitable factory implementation as well.

-For \`Builder' implementations, it is usually possible to provide a
-\`singleton' factory object.
-For SimpleSequenceBuilder this is the static field SimpleSequenceBuilder.FACTORY.
-For filters, the factory must be parameterized with another SequenceBuilderFactory so that a complete chain can be constructed.
+For 'Builder' implementations, it is usually possible to provide a 'singleton' factory object.
+For `SimpleSequenceBuilder` this is the static field `SimpleSequenceBuilder.FACTORY`.
+For filters, the factory must be parameterized with another `SequenceBuilderFactory` so that a complete chain can be constructed.
 For instance:

     SequenceBuilderFactory mySBF =
         new EmblProcessor.Factory(SimpleSequenceBuilder.FACTORY);

-Authors of new SequenceBuilder implementations are encouraged to consider this naming style when implementing SequenceBuilderFactory.
+Authors of new `SequenceBuilder` implementations are encouraged to consider this naming style when implementing `SequenceBuilderFactory`.

 Putting it together: StreamReader
 ---------------------------------